Course Catalogue

 CC/GS: Partial Fulfillment of Science Requirement

-Prerequisites: (COMS W1004) or knowledge of Java.
+Prerequisites: (COMS W1004) or COMS W1004; Knowledge of Java

 Data types and structures: arrays, stacks, singly and doubly linked lists, queues, trees, sets, and graphs.
 Programming techniques for processing such structures: sorting and searching, hashing, garbage collection.
 Storage management.
 Rudiments of the analysis of algorithms.
 Taught in Java.
 Note: Due to significant overlap, students may receive credit for only one of the following three courses: COMS W3134, COMS W3136, COMS W3137.